What happens during radiotherapy?

 It is likely they will experience some side-effects.
 Some of these will be temporary and gradually clear once the treatment has finished.
 Others may be long-term.

 These will partly depend on the area of the brain where the radiotherapy is directed, and what that area controls.
 Also radiotherapy works best on rapidly dividing cells, such as tumour cells, but some normal cells in the treatment area also divide rapidly, so these areas tend to have the most common side-effects.
 These include hair and skin cells.
+Read more about the side-effects of radiotherapy.

 It is highly likely that your child will need to take some time out of school during the course of their radiotherapy treatment.